ga-wdi-lessons/ruby-immutability/readme.md

 #### Bang!
 (The `!`)

-All of the Ruby data types we have discussed so far are  data types in Ruby are mutable.
+All of the Ruby data types we have discussed so far -- with the exception of numbers -- are data types in Ruby are mutable.
 * We can not only change what values in memory variables are pointing to, but we can change those values in memory as well.

 Methods with an `!` attached to the end of them usually means that they will modify the object they are calling on.